2nd Trimester

 Ongoing

-• Regular blood pressure monitoring at every visit — preeclampsia can develop after 20 weeks (affects 8-10% of pregnancies in India)
+• Regular blood pressure monitoring at every visit — preeclampsia can develop after 20 weeks and is a significant cause of pregnancy complications in India, which is why BP is checked at every visit

 • Urine protein check at each visit